Ajdin Hrustic: International career

-Due to his Bosnian and Romanian heritage, Hrustic was eligible to represent Bosnia and Herzegovina and Romania internationally.
+Due to his Bosnian and Romanian heritage, Hrustic was eligible to represent Bosnia and Herzegovina and Romania internationally, in addition to his birth country Australia.
 He was contacted by the Football Association of Bosnia and Herzegovina in May 2017, but ultimately rejected the offer and expressed his wish to represent the Socceroos.

 Hrustic was called up to an Australian under-23 development squad in March 2017.
-This was the first time Hrustic had been involved with Football Federation Australia in several years, having previously not been involved with the Australian setup since moving to Europe.
+This was the first time he had been involved with Football Federation Australia in several years, having previously not been involved with the Australian setup since moving to Europe.

 On 22 May 2017, Hrustic was named in the Australian national side's 30-man preliminary squad for the month of June, including the 2017 FIFA Confederations Cup, a friendly against Brazil and a 2018 FIFA World Cup qualifier against Saudi Arabia.
 He was retained in the final 23-man squad.
 He made his Socceroos debut on the losing side of a 4–0 friendly against Brazil, coming on as a 57th-minute substitute.

-On 4 June 2021, Hrustic scored his first goal for Australia against Kuwait in a 2022 FIFA World Cup qualifying match, bending the ball off the inside of the post and in from a 30-odd-metre free-kick.
+On 4 June 2021, Hrustic scored his first goal for Australia against Kuwait in the second round of World Cup qualifying, bending the ball off the inside of the post and in from a 30-odd-metre free-kick.
 His second goal also came off a free-kick bouncing off the crossbar to go in underneath the goal against Japan in 2021.

+During Australia's cut-throat match against the United Arab Emirates in the fourth round of qualifying, Hrustic scored his third goal with a sweetly struck volley that deflected off a UAE defender in the dying minutes of the match to secure the win for Australia and passage through to the intercontinental play-off round against Peru.
+Against Peru, Hrustic had one of the best opportunities for Australia during the match when he scuffed a shot from the edge of the box.
+He scored the fourth penalty for Australia as they beat Peru 5–4 in the penalty shoot-out, qualifying for the World Cup.

+Despite suffering an injury while playing for Hellas Verona and being a doubt for the tournament, Hrustic was included in the 2022 FIFA World Cup squad, being substituted on in Australia's final three matches as the Socceroos were knocked out by Argentina in the round of sixteen.

+After a 2–0 friendly loss against Argentina on 15 June 2023, he missed out on the next four Australia squads including the Asian Cup due to lack of playing time at club level.
+On 21 March 2024, Hrustic made his first appearance for Australia since the loss to Argentina, playing against Lebanon in the second round of World Cup qualifying.
+He scored his fourth goal on 6 June against Bangladesh in a 2–0 win with a long shot that deflected into the goal.